How to cancel road tax and get a refund

 If you want to cancel your road tax payments, you’ll need to have your V5C, which is the pink sheet that’s also known as your car’s logbook.
 It proves who is the registered keeper of the car and you can’t stop paying road tax without it.
 The DVLA can issue you a replacement logbook if you’ve lost yours but this normally costs around £25.

 Cancelling your tax through the DVLA website is the quickest and easiest way, as there you can inform the agency that you’ve sold or transferred ownership of the car or apply for a SORN, among other things.
+You’ll still need the 11-digit reference number from the V5C to use the online service.
 The website also has instructions on how to cancel road tax payments if the car has been stolen, scrapped or exported.

-The DVLA will automatically cancel your direct debit payments, so you don’t need to worry about contacting your bank to do it yourself.
+The DVLA will automatically cancel your road tax direct debit payments, so you don’t need to worry about contacting your bank to do it yourself.

 Getting a refund on your car tax

 If you’re eligible for a refund, the DVLA will send you a cheque in the post.
 They take the address from your logbook, so make sure it’s up to date.
 It can take up to six weeks for them to process your refund and they’ll only refund the actual tax, not any extra charges (credit card charges or the interest incurred by paying in monthly instalments).

 You’ll only be refunded for whole calendar months.
 If you’ve paid for 12 months’ road tax and you sell the car after six and a half months, you’ll get five months refunded.